amy-tabb/calico/README.md

 `-DCMAKE_PREFIX_PATH=/usr/local/opencv41/lib/cmake/opencv4/`

 where `/usr/local/opencv41/lib/cmake/opencv4/` is the directory containing `OpenCVConfig.cmake`.
-Of course, you will substitute whatever the approrpriate directory returned from  `locate OpenCVConfig.cmake` was.
+Of course, you will substitute whatever the appropriate directory returned from  `locate OpenCVConfig.cmake` was.

 6. Then, you can either import the project to Eclipse (if you used the last option), or build from there, or type `make`.
 If the everything compiled and linked, and you have an executable named `calico`, you are ready to go.